Easing fires not as simple as climate change vs. forest work

 “In a wind-driven event at 30 miles an hour, where you’ve got embers flying far ahead of the actual flame fronts and flame lengths being much greater than normal, is thinning going to really be enough to stop a home from burning in an inferno like that?”
 Gersbach said.

 Millions of dollars are spent on tree thinning and brush clearing every year in Western states, though many argue more needs to be done.
-That costly, labor-intensive work can be undercut when rural homeowners don’t make similar efforts on their own properties.
+But scaling up the costly, labor-intensive work as more people move into mountains and forests has many challenges.

 Forest thinning helped save the town of Sisters, Oregon, from a wildfire in 2017.
-But scaling the practice up and across a growing area where people live in the mountains and forests of the West has many challenges.
+But out of 30 million forested acres statewide, prescribed burns have been used on only roughly a half-percent a year, Gersbach said.

+In Washington state, a prescribed burning program hasn’t yet begun on state lands, said Department of Natural Resources spokesman Thomas Kyle-Milward.
+The state helps manage deliberate fires on thousands of acres of federal lands each year.

 Many places don’t have the capacity or the money to do the work, said John Bailey, an Oregon State University professor of tree growth and fire management.
 There are no longer enough mills to handle salvageable timber, whose proceeds can help offset the costs of forest thinning.